ShakDamj/shakiradamji.com/src/pages/career/2019-CitizensAdviceDS.md

 link: https://www.citizensadvice.org.uk/immigration/
 role: Mid-weight UX Designer

-skills: Design Systems, Accessibility, UX prototying, research and testing, User journey mapping, Agile development, Line management,
+skills: Design systems, accessibility, UX prototying, research and testing, A/B testing, user journey mapping, agile development, line management
 ---

 <img src="logo-ca.png" class="cvlogo" alt=''></img>

 <div>
-I intially worked on the team tasked with developing an accessible design system for their 3 main sites.
+Intially worked on the team tasked with developing an accessible design system for their 3 main sites.
 Played a key role in conducting an accessibility audit of the public website.
 Findings were used to develop a design system that will improve the accessibility of around 2000 advice articles.
 The site has also seen an improved load time of 37% for migrated content.

 <p>Developing an accessible design system for Citizens Advice 3 main websites.
 Worked in a fully agile, multidisciplinary team to rebuild and migrate the public and adviser facing websites.</p>